Do you ever wonder how some people are able to learn Korean fast, while others struggle with little success?

 View them on your smartphone or tablet, or print them out to make notes.

 3. Study Korean Advertisements

-Pubic transportation in Korea is chock full o’ advertising, which is study gold for for learning Korean fast!
-Instead of ignoring the contents of the sign and playing your favorite game, try figuring out what the advertising is saying.
+Pubic transportation in Korea is chock full of advertising, which is study gold for learning Korean fast!
+Instead of ignoring the content of the signs and playing your favorite game, try figuring out what the advertising is saying.

 Even if you don’t know what the words mean yet, get used to sounding them out.
-This can be doing this as soon as you know Hangul (possibly 60 minutes from now!).
+You can be doing this as soon as you know Hangul.
 Once you start sounding them out, you’ll start to pick out familiar words, such as Konglish (Korean-English) words.

 4. Interact In Korean